William Montacute-1 June 1355

 John smiled.
 ‘What advice could I possibly give?’

 ‘John, I have just spent half an hour negotiating with a sixteen year old, and I can assure you, there are middle-aged statesmen who are less astute.
-The reason we sanctioned your involvement with Ximene was to secure her release from Gaston de Foix and facilitate her betrothal and marriage to the Prince.
-Those must still be your only objectives.
+The reason we sanctioned your involvement with Ximene was to secure her release from Gaston de Foix and facilitate the prince’s negotiations with her.
+This must still be your only objective.
 Do I have your word?’

 The Earl’s voice hardened.
 ‘Just remember what I told you when you entered my service.
 Break my trust and I will have you hunted down and killed.
 Wherever you may try to hide.’